Soil, Yield and Biodiversity Tests Project

 Funding from Lush Cosmetics 'Slush Fund' enabled us to develop permaculture soil tests during 2014.
 These are now complete and ready for use.

-Download them by clicking the links below, and send us any feedback once you have used them to [email protected].
+Download them by clicking the links below and please send us any feedback once you have used them to [email protected].